mauricioTechDev/demoDay-Project/README.md

 # ✅ A Full Stack CRUD application
 # That allows user to input information and get results
-# that allow for informed decisions of where they will live
+# that allow for informed decisions on where to live

 ![alt text](homePageScreenShot.png)